In times of 3 formats, I played 100 Tests; next generation can take that from my career: Kohli | Sports-Games

 Indian cricket's reigning superstar was felicitated by the BCCI on Friday commemorating his landmark 100th Test match -- the first game against Sri Lanka here.

-''In present day cricket, with the amount we play with three formats and an IPL, the one takeaway the next generation can take from me is that I played 100 games in the purest format,'' Kohli said after being felicitated by Rahul Dravid.
+''In present day cricket, with the amount of cricket we play with three formats and the IPL, the only takeaway if the next generation can take from my Test career is that I was able to strive through and play the purest format of the game and get to 100 Test matches,'' Kohli said after being felicitated by head coach Rahul Dravid before the match this morning.

 Due to bio-bubble restrictions, it was Dravid, who presented Kohli with a commemorative cap and also a glittering memento.